brentp/slivar/README.md

  For each variant, each trio (and each sample), it fills the appropriate `attributes`.
 This can be intensive for VCFs with many samples, but this is done **as efficiently as possible** such that `slivar` can evaluate 10's of thousand of variants per second even with dozens of trios.

+## Summary Table

+slivar outputs a summary table with rows of samples and columns of expression where each value indicates the number of variants that passed the expression in each sample.
+By default, this goes to STDOUT but if the environment variable `SLIVAR_SUMMARY_FILE` is set, `slivar` will write the summary to that file instead.